strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 In Strapi v4, the front-end plugin interface can export an [asynchronous `registerTrads()` function](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#async-function) for registering translation files.

-::: details Example of translation registrations
+::: details Example of translation registration

 ```jsx
 import { prefixPluginTranslations } from "@strapi/helper-plugin";